fluffy-mods/RW_ArchitectSense/Readme.md

 It is simple to configure with DesignationSubCategoryDefs in XML (see the Examples folder), and also exposes a number of methods to handle dynamically creating categories, as well as finding and hiding individual designators.

+# Issues
+Due to the extremely heavy-handed approach Erdelfs' MinePlan Designator uses to inject his designators, **MinePlan Designator is incompatible with Architect Sense**.

 # Think you found a bug?
 Please read [this guide](http://steamcommunity.com/sharedfiles/filedetails/?id=725234314) before creating a bug report,